mbuczko/invaders/README.md

 with some tolerance.
 As for now two major string metric algorithms are being used: Levenshtein and Hamming (parametrized by `--algorithm` command line argument).
 The output is compared to `tolerance` (parametrized by `--tolerance` argument) which might be used to control "fuzziness" during matching process.

 # Futher optimization
-1. Skip regions which overlap with already detected invaders (not finished).
+1. Skip regions which overlap with already detected invaders.
 As invaders do not overlap, this could improve speed of scanner - it wouldn't go again through regions which partially overlap with found invaders.
 Major trick here is to be aware of edge wrapping.